napalmCore/SaveHere/README.md

 To run the app using `dotnet`, you will need to have .Net 8+ installed.
 Checkout [ms/dotnet](https://dotnet.microsoft.com/en-us/download) or [ms/dotnet-sdk](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
 If you're running ubuntu, you can just do `sudo apt install dotnet8`.

 In addition, it is recommended that you run SaveHere behind a reverse proxy such as [Nginx](https://nginx.org/) or [Nginx Proxy Manager](https://nginxproxymanager.com/).
 This will allow you to access the app using your own domain name and SSL certificate, and provide additional security and performance benefits.

+_If your IP is restricted by YouTube or other websites, you'll need a proxy to bypass the restrictions.
+The app has a built-in proxy service that you can use.
+To activate it, visit the proxy page, click 'Install,' then 'Start,' and wait for the proxy service to connect properly._

 ## How to run this app using docker